-6. Guidance for Validating an Integrated Accident Management Program
+6. Guidance for Validating Integrated Accident Management

-To satisfy the requirements specified in section 3 pertinent to validation of an IAMP, the licensee should consider the guidance given in this section.
+To satisfy the requirements specified in section 3 pertinent to the validation of integrated accident management, the licensee should consider the guidance given in this section.

-The first step of validating an IAMP is to review the program to assess its completeness and adequacy.
-The review also gives an opportunity to identify specific areas in the IAMP that need improvement to enhance reactor capabilities to cope with an accident.
-The adequacy of the SSCs and human/materiel resources that are required to complete IAMP actions should be assessed.
+The first step of the validation is to review the integrated accident management approach to assess its completeness and adequacy.
+The review also gives an opportunity to identify specific areas in accident management that need improvement to enhance reactor capabilities to cope with an accident.
+The adequacy of the SSCs and human/materiel resources that are required to complete accident management actions should be assessed.

-To ensure the continued effectiveness of the IAMP, the licensee should have a procedural mechanism (see requirement 6 in section 3.2) by which its components are continuously reviewed to ensure that the technical basis remains sound and current, and that station staff can carry them out effectively.
-Where the review indicates that improvements are required, the IAMP should be revised promptly to incorporate those improvements.
+To ensure the continued effectiveness of accident management, the licensee should have a procedural mechanism (see requirement 6 in section 3.2) by which its components are continuously reviewed to ensure that the technical basis remains sound and current, and that station staff can carry them out effectively.
+Where the review indicates that improvements are required, those improvements should be incorporated promptly.

-6.1 Review of integrated accident management program
+6.1 Review of integrated accident management

-Review of an IAMP before its implementation is intended to check its quality, consistency and completeness.
-Review of IAMP after its implementation is to evaluate its adequacy, effectiveness, and any needs for updating and strengthening.
+Review of the integrated accident management approach before its implementation is intended to check its quality, consistency and completeness.
+Review after its implementation is to evaluate its adequacy, effectiveness, and any needs for updating and strengthening.
 The review includes self-assessments and independent reviews.

-It is necessary to review and evaluate the effectiveness of the IAMP periodically to ensure it reflects modern requirements, reflects lessons from drills and exercises, incorporates knowledge gained from any new information and experimental data, and includes any changes in personnel, reactor equipment and instrumentation conditions, and training needs.
-The review should cover all the aspects of the preparation, development, implementation, and documentation of the IAMP, including:
+It is necessary to review and evaluate the effectiveness of accident management periodically to ensure it reflects modern requirements, reflects lessons from drills and exercises, incorporates knowledge gained from any new information and experimental data, and includes any changes in personnel, reactor equipment and instrumentation conditions, and training needs.
+The review should cover all the aspects of the preparation, development, implementation, and documentation of the integrated accident management, including:

-- review that the selection and scope of the IAMP meet requirements - review of the technical basis on the understanding of reactor-specific accident progression (reactor damage states), phenomena, and challenges, and on the state-of-the-art knowledge and data to tackle those challenges - assessment of whether the identified reactor challenges and capabilities realistically address reactor design and conditions - assessment of whether the identified supplementary equipment for coping with beyond- designbasis initiating events is sufficient and properly protected, proceduralized, and maintained - evaluation of whether the identified strategies and measures are adequate for achieving the established IAMP objectives - review of the supporting accident analysis including computational aids for IAMP - evaluation of reactor equipment performance - evaluation of reactor instrumentation performance for accident management monitoring - verification and validation of the procedures and guidelines to ensure their overall quality and usability - check of the interface between the IAMP and the emergency preparedness program - review of responsibility allocation, staffing, personnel qualification, training needs, and performance - review of IAMP documentation and revisions
+- review that the selection and scope of the accident management meet requirements - review of the technical basis on the understanding of reactor-specific accident progression (reactor damage states), phenomena, and challenges, and on the state-of-the-art knowledge and data to tackle those challenges - assessment of whether the identified reactor challenges and capabilities address reactor design and conditions

+- assessment of whether the identified supplementary equipment (e.g., EME) for coping with beyond-design-basis initiating events is protected, proceduralized, and maintained - evaluation of whether the identified strategies and measures can achieve the established accident management objectives - review of the supporting accident analysis including computational aids for SAM - evaluation of reactor equipment performance - evaluation of reactor instrumentation performance for accident management monitoring - verification and validation of the overall quality and usability of procedures and guidelines - check of the interface between accident management and emergency preparedness - review of responsibility allocation, staffing, personnel qualification, training needs, and performance - review of accident management documentation and revisions

-In addition, completeness of the provisions important for implementing an IAMP should be reviewed in relation to the basic safety principles and IAMP requirements specified in section 3.
-All the identified provisions should be reviewed to evaluate whether they exist and can be successfully implemented.
+In addition, completeness of the provisions important for implementing accident management strategies should be reviewed in relation to the basic safety principles and accident management requirements specified in section 3.
+All the identified provisions should be reviewed to evaluate whether they exist and can be implemented.
 The review should also identify if additional provisions are required to strengthen the ability of the reactor staff to manage an accident, including a severe accident, or evaluate if an absence of a provision leads to the weakness in defence in depth.